 Keep entertaining easy with a beautiful Autumn Cheese Board filled with a variety of fresh fruit, crackers, dips, and cheese.
 Ready in just minutes, pair a selection of cheeses with few of your favorite wines and get the party started!

 You guys!
 I have been (impatiently) waiting to put together an autumn cheese board for the past 3 months.
-Maybe even more, I can’t remember.
+Maybe even longer, I can’t remember.
 What I do remember, however, are the countless trips to the market and the neverending temptation to just buy all the cheese.
-Cheese and I got way back.
+Cheese and I go way back.
 In fact, I wouldn’t be surprised if cheese was my first real solid food, so cheese and me?
 We’re pretty tight.

-Some of you may be wondering, “Um, where’s the meat?”
+Some of you may be wondering, Um, where’s the meat?

 You are correct.
 There is no meat here.
 That would actually make this a Charcuterie Board.
-I debated about adding some flavorful cured or smoked meats, but in the end, I decided to stick with the cheese, carbs, wine and fruit.
+I debated about adding some flavorful cured or smoked meats, but in the end, I decided to stick with the cheese, carbs, wine, and fruit.
 Oh, and chocolate.
 Let’s not (ever) forget that.
 But stay tuned, I may have a Charcuterie Board in the works for all you meat lovers out there.

 So, let’s get started…